By Texas Homesteader

 Preparing For Weaning – Immunizations

 Weaning means much more than just separating mama from baby.
 Proper weaning starts a couple of weeks earlier.
-It’s good to vaccinate calves beforehand since the stress of weaning can render their vaccinations less effective.
+We like to vaccinate calves before they’re weaned, since the stress of weaning can render their vaccinations much less effective.

 In addition to the standard vaccinations to protect against illness, the heifers need their vet-administered calfhood vaccination (BANGS) between the ages 6 – 12 months.
 So now is a good time to do that as well.

 Plus it’s a requirement in our state by the Texas Animal Health Commission that all intact breeding animals have a permanent ID tag by a certain age.
-Any calves old enough, we’ll load up them too when we go.
+Any calves that are old enough will be loaded up as well when we make our trip to the vet.

-While we’re at the vet and the calves are already in the chute we will have the vet give them their vaccinations.
-That way we won’t have to stress them more by putting them through the chute again once we get home to administer them.
+While we’re at the vet and the calves are already in the chute we often have the vet give them their annual vaccinations as well.
+That way we won’t have to stress them more by putting them through the chute again once we get home to administer them ourselves.

 The heifers will get their official big-girl bling orange ear tag from their BANGS vaccination.
 The bulls will receive their silver permanent ID tag.